taw00/writing-resources/Documents/on-fonts.md

 ### Settling on a set of fonts for a project is hard

 There are a zillion different fonts to choose from.
 Each has their own personality, vibe, _feel_.
 Fonts are nuanced.
 Something that wows on screen can disappoint on the page.
-A font that looks amazing on the printed page can make a webpage look stilted.
+A font that looks amazing on the printed page can make a web page look stilted.
 Fonts that look great in small doses, look mediocre once viewed as a page full of text.
 And some fonts make great headers but terrible in the text body.

 We have all wasted countless hours trying one font and then another and then another.
 The more look-and-feel is important to a project, the more difficult the choice.
 The more the font selection will linger—for example, with printed material—the choice becomes truly challenging.